impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 However, since the shims are all the same, I bet there's a great chance that the shim code lives in a single file somewhere in the RBENV codebase, and is just copy-pasted into a new file whenever a new gem is installed.

 I need to search the RBENV codebase for that code, so I pick a line from the if-block.
 The line that I pick is one which I think will not be too common in the codebase, and therefore, it will have a high signal-to-noise ratio in my search results.
-Then I use [the `ag` tool](https://github.com/ggreer/the_silver_searcher) to find its location:
+Then I use [the `ag` tool](https://github.com/ggreer/the_silver_searcher){:target="_blank" rel="noopener"} to find its location:

 <p style="text-align: center">
   <img src="/assets/images/ag-program-equals.png" width="70%" alt="searching or the shim code">